ayrna/orca/doc/orca-tutorial.md

  - *num fold*: *k* value for the nested *k*-fold cross validation over the training data.
  - *crossval*: metric used to select the best hyper-parameters in the grid search.
 The metrics available are: `AMAE`,`CCR`,`GM`,`MAE`,`MMAE`,`MS`,`MZE`,`Spearman`,`Tkendall` and `Wkappa`.
  - List of hyper-parameters to be optimised and values considered for each parameter during the grid search:
-  - *parameter C*: add a new parameter with name `C` and a set of values of `10.^(-3:1:3)` (10<sup>-3</sup>,...,10^3).
+  - *parameter C*: add a new parameter with name `C` and a set of values of `10.^(-3:1:3)` (10<sup>-3</sup>,10<sup>-2</sup>,...,10<sup>3</sup>).
- - Other parameters of the model depends of the specific method, here the kernel type is set up with *kernel* parameter.
-These are parameters that are not need to be optimized.
+ - Other parameters of the model depends on the specific algorithm (and they should be checked in the documentation of the algorithm).
+Here the kernel type is set up with *kernel* parameter.
+These are parameters that will not be optimized.
  - *seed*: is the value to initialize MATLAB random number generator.
-This is helpful to debug algorithms.
+This can be helpful to debug algorithms.

 # Experimental results and reports